Skip to content

 Code

 Editable Python code that uses Dash, Plotly, and other Plotly libraries.
 It is what powers the app and preview and is published to Plotly Cloud.
-It updates when you make outline updates.
+It updates when you make prompt updates.

 Code example